populationgenomics/rare-disease/resources/README.md

 ---
 ## i.
 Purpose

-The purpose of this document is to provide instructions on how to prepare project specific data and metadata for use in seqr related to an individual's family history (pedigree).
+The purpose of this document is to provide instructions on how to prepare project specific data and metadata for use in seqr<br /> related to an individual's family history (pedigree).

 <br />

 ## ii.
 Background

-The CPG utilises four distinct metadata files to provide information about samples to the variant curation team as they perform variant analysis in seqr.
+The CPG utilises four distinct metadata files to provide information about samples to the variant curation team as they <br /> perform variant analysis in seqr.

 The four files are described in Table 1.

 A template for each of these files is provided in section iii.
-Quick Links, and instructions for filling out each template are included in this document.
+Quick Links, and instructions for filling out each template<br /> are included in this document.
 <br />
 <br />